JetBrains/intellij-sdk-docs/topics/reference_guide/text_selection.md

 However, you might want to select the list of all arguments as an intermediate step.
 This can be achieved by implementing this EP in the following way:

-1. Create a class that implements the `ExtendWordSelectionHandler` interface and register it as a `com.intellij.extendWordSelectionHandler` EP in your `plugin.xml`.
+1. Create a class that implements the `ExtendWordSelectionHandler` interface and register it as a `com.intellij.extendWordSelectionHandler` EP in your <path>plugin.xml</path>.
 2. The `canSelect(PsiElement)` method should return `true` for the function call node.
    That indicates that `select(PsiElement, CharSequence, int, Editor)` will be called for the function-call node.
 3. When the `select()` method is called, you can use the function call PSI element or the editor text to extract the text range that spans the arguments `a` and `b` and return it as `List<TextRange>` with one element.